jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-One of the advantages of being disorderly is that one is constantly making exciting discoveries.
+We are what we think.
+All that we are arises with our thoughts.
+With our thoughts, we make the world.
-- A. A. Milne
+- Buddha

-Updated on: [1/5/2023]
+Updated on: [1/6/2023]
 <!-- #quoteEnd -->
 </pre>